kiriarf/kpass/README.md

 Tap on one of the items, and you will be taken to a detail screen:
 ![google](screenshots/google.png)
 On this screen, you have three buttons:
-- The eye button will show or hide your password
+- The eye button will show or hide your password.
 ![show](screenshots/show.png)
-- The copy button will copy the password to your clipboard
+- The copy button will copy the password to your clipboard.
-- The pencil button will take you to the Edit Password page
+- The pencil button will take you to the Edit Password page.
 ![editpwd](screenshots/editpwd.png)

 ## Bugs